KomodoPlatform/developer-docs/additional-assets/templates/002-crypto-conditions-template.md

 Trying to reexplain the word, "rpc", each time would be annoying and cumbersome.
 The word "method" just gets the job done, and no one complains, so stick with that.

+See how I try to keep each paragraph limited to one to three sentences?
+Internet readers have low attention spans.
+Give them a breath of air frequently by not making any paragraph too long.
+Exceptions (such as this one) are okay, but keep them limited.

 Also, note that I rarely skip articles, like "a" and "the".
 Why?
 Because if they are not used in a homogenous format, anyone can become confused.
 Since we have people writing on the team who come from all over the world, everyone approaches these articles differently.
-It is best to just use them everywhere they would normally belong, and skip them only if it is truly, truly awkard.
+For the foreseeable, we should just use them everywhere they would normally belong, and skip them only if it is truly, truly awkard.

 #### Another Section